Daily Bulletin - December 13, 2007

 Gary Goltz opening the 2nd Annual USJA Winter Nationals

-Gary Goltz, 54, is founder and sensei of Goltz Judo Club in Claremont.
-The Upland resident has a 7th Degree Black Belt in the Japanese martial art and serves as Chief Operating Officer of the U.S. Judo Association.
-He recently hosted the Judo Winter Nationals (see artticle below).
-Goltz, who owns a healthcare consulting company, teaches classes at the Alexander Hughes Community Center in Claremont, where his club (ranked at the top of the USJA) will be celebrating its 20th anniversary next month.
+Gary Goltz, is founder and sensei of Goltz Judo Club in Claremont.
+The Upland resident, (now an) 8th Degree Black Belt in the Japanese martial art and serves as Chief Operating Officer of the U.S. Judo Association.
+He recently hosted the Judo Winter Nationals (see article below).
+Goltz, who runs a Business Development Consulting Firm, teaches classes at the Alexander Hughes Community Center in Claremont, where his club ranked among the top of the US Judo Association, will be celebrating its 20th anniversary next month.

 Question: How did you get into judo?
 Why?